 Why go out and try to play a bunch of songs that have complex chord progressions and strumming patterns?
 This is not needed when we have a nice list of eight two chord ukulele songs that can get you started quickly and with minimal frustration!

 The best news is that several of these songs are extremely famous, or have been covered by legendary artists.
 You will quickly learn to play tunes that your friends will know and love, and that you can take to get together and sing along to entertain friends and family!

-Why Start with Two Chords Ukulele Songs
+Why Start with Two Chords Ukulele Songs for Beginners

 It is a huge advantage to start with simple songs while you learn to play Ukulele.
 Learning Uke for beginners can be frustrating, so it’s great to actually play right off the bat.